 According to the Partnership Agreement, when one of the partners dies, that immediately dissolves the partnership.
 The surviving partner or partners will then owe the estate of the partner who died the amount of the decedent’s share of what the business was worth on the day they died.

 For example, let’s say three friends – Mike, Pat, and Eric – open a business under a general partnership but they don’t draft a partnership agreement.
 Each one of the men put up one-third of the capital needed to start the business.
 Eric dies, which then dissolves the partnership.
 After the business has been dissolved and debts paid, Mike and Pat receive a third of the leftover capital, and Eric’s third goes to his estate.
 Mike and Pat take their capital and start the business up again, only this time with two partners.

 There are risks associated with having an agreement and risks associated with not having one.
 If you do not have an agreement and your partner dies, the partnership dissolves.
 It can take time to address all the issues that involve dissolving a partnership, liquidating its assets, and paying off the debts.
 What happens if the surviving spouse or other heirs want their share of the partnership immediately?
 They could decide to sue to gain immediate release of the capital owed to them.

 There are also potential issues with an agreement, especially if the agreement says the partner’s survivor steps in as the new partner.
 A spouse or other family member may not be on the same wavelength as the surviving partner, resulting in a lot of disagreements

-Thanks to our friends and contributors from Wiseman Bray PLLC for their insight into Estate Planning When You Have a Business Partner.
+Thanks to our friends and contributors from Patterson Bray for their insight into Estate Planning When You Have a Business Partner.